jonnonz1/nz-statute-book/acts/public/2001/new-zealand-superannuation-and-retirement-income-act-2001.md

 ### 32 Rates of payment of New Zealand superannuation payable to people resident in specified Pacific countries
 (1) The rate of New Zealand superannuation payable under section 31 is,— (a) in the case of a person who has resided in New Zealand for 20 or more years since turning 20 years, the base rate:
-  (b) in the case of a person who has resided in New Zealand for 10 or more years but fewer than 20 years since turning 20 years, an amount calculated using the following formula:The following table contains a formulaa × b20where—ais the base ratebis the whole number of years the person has resided in New Zealand since turning 20 years:
+  (b) in the case of a person who has resided in New Zealand for 10 or more years but fewer than 20 years since turning 20 years, an amount calculated using the following formula:a × b ÷ 20where—ais the base ratebis the whole number of years the person has resided in New Zealand since turning 20 years:
   (c) in the case of a person who is resident in a specified Pacific country and was being paid New Zealand superannuation immediately before 1 October 1999 under section 17 or section 17B of the Social Welfare (Transitional Provisions) Act 1990 as it was immediately before that date, the higher of—
     (i) the amount he or she was being paid immediately before that date; and (ii) the appropriate amount payable under paragraph (a) or paragraph (b).